Elephant Stampede

 Elephant Stampede is a 1951 American adventure film directed by Ford Beebe and starring Johnny Sheffield, Donna Martell and Edith Evanson.
-It was the sixth in the 12-film Bomba, the Jungle Boy series.
+It was the sixth in the 12-film Bomba, the Jungle Boy series, based on the Bomba series of juvenile adventure books.
 The film's sets were designed by the art director, Vin Taylor.

 A new Commissioner Barnes shows up and he appears in all of the adventures which follow.

 Plot

 A school teacher has the locals learning to read.
 Her beautiful assistant is teaching Bomba, when two ivory poachers arrive in the village and try to force Bomba to lead them to a hidden cache of ivory.
 Bomba calls on his elephant friends to deal out the fitting finish.